-Czech PM Babis courts EU despite Zeman win
+Czech PM Babis courts EU after Zeman win

 By Eric Maurice and Andrew Rettman

-Czech leader Andrei Babis defended president Milos Zeman in Brussels on Monday (29 January), while portraying himself as part of the EU mainstream.
+Czech leader Andrei Babis defended president Milos Zeman in Brussels on Monday (29 January), while positioning himself in the EU mainstream.

-He told EUobserver that Zeman, a pro-Kremlin populist who won a second term last weekend, was misunderstood by foreign media, who tended to "just copy some sentences" from Zeman's enemies in the Czech press.
+Babis told EUobserver that Zeman, a pro-Kremlin populist who won elections last weekend, was misunderstood by foreign media, who "just copy some sentences" from his enemies in the Czech press.

 Thank you for reading EUobserver!